 (a) the DNSP has first obtained the explicit informed consent of the relevant customer, or prospective customer, to whom the confidential information relates;

-(b) the disclosure is required by, or for the purpose of complying with any law,
+(b) the disclosure is required by, or for the purpose of complying with any law;

-the disclosure is necessary to enable the DNSP to provide its distribution services, its transmission services or its other services (including by acquiring services from other legal entities); or
+the disclosure is necessary to enable the DNSP to provide its distribution services, its transmission services or its other services (including by acquiring services from other legal entities);

+the information has been requested by or on behalf of a customer, or potential customer, of another legal entity, and the disclosure is necessary to enable the legal entity to provide its transmission services, contestable electricity services or other services to the customer or potential customer;

+the disclosure is solely for the purpose of providing assistance to another Network Service Provider in response to an event (such as an emergency) that is beyond the other Network Service Provider’s reasonable control;

+the disclosure is solely for the purposes of research by a legal entity other than a related electricity service provider of the DNSP; or

-(g) the DNSP complies with clause 4.3.4 in relation to that confidential information.
+(g) a related electricity service provider of the DNSP has requested the disclosure and the DNSP complies with clause 4.3.4 in relation to that confidential information.

 Sharing of information

-Subject to clause 4.1(c)(iv) and to this clause 4.3.4, where a DNSP shares confidential information with a related electricity service provider, it must provide access to that confidential information (including the derived information) to other legal entities on an equal basis.
+Subject to clause 4.1(c)iv. and to this clause 4.3.4, where a DNSP shares confidential information with a related electricity service provider, or where a legal entity to whom a DNSP has disclosed information under clause 4.3.3(f) discloses that confidential information to a related electricity service provider of the DNSP, the DNSP must provide access to that confidential information (including the derived information) to other legal entities on an equal basis.

 A DNSP is only required by clause 4.3.4(a) to provide information to a legal entity where: